MartGon/BlockBuster-MatchMaking/docs/src/ToggleReady.md

 # ToggleReady

 Clients can use this to toggle their ready state.
 It only works when the player is on a game.
-Returns 200 Ok or 400 Bad with an error string
+Returns 200 Ok or 400 Bad with an error string.

 ## Path